Ph.D., 2001, University of Pittsburgh, Epidemiology

 B.S., 1994, University of Pittsburgh, Psychology

-Dr. Swahn teaches introduction to epidemiology, social determinants of health and epidemiology of adolescent risk behavior and global health.
+Dr. Swahn teaches introduction to epidemiology, social determinants of health, epidemiology of adolescent risk behavior and global health.
 She is also the program director/instructor for the Study Abroad class on Alcohol and Harm in Uganda.

 Hadland S.E., Xuan, Z., Blanchette, J. G., Hereen, T., C., Swahn, M. H., Naimi, T.S.
 (2015).
 Alcohol Policies and Alcoholic Cirrhosis Mortality in the United States.
 (2015).
 Prevention of Chronic Diseases, 12:E177. doi: 10.5888/pcd12.150200.

 Gressard, L., Tharp, A., Swahn.
 M.H.
 (2015).
 A first look at gender inequality as a societal risk factor for dating violence.
 The American Journal of Preventive Medicine 49(3):448-57. doi: 10.1016/j.amepre.2015.05.017

 Wako, E., Elliott, L. De Jesus S, Zoti M.E., Swahn, M. H., Beltrami, J. (2015).
 Conflict, Displacement, and IPV: Findings from Two Congolese Refugee Camps in Rwanda.
 Violence Against Women 21(9):1087-101. doi: 10.1177/1077801215590669.

 Swahn, M. H., Dill, L.J., Palmier, J. B., Kasirye, R. (2015).
 Girls and Young Women Living in the Slums of Kampala: Prevalence and Correlates of Physical and Sexual Violence Victimization.
 SAGE Open.
 DOI: 10.1177/2158244015580853 Published 22 May 2015